dimagi/jsonobject/LIFECYCLE.md

 ## Bump version & update CHANGES.md

-In a single PR, bump the version number and update CHANGES.md to include release notes for this new version.
+In a single PR, bump the version number in `jsonobject/__init__.py` and update CHANGES.md to include release notes for this new version.

 ### Pick a version number